GrupoDiana/BRT-Documentation/docs/library/listener-models/rir-models/listener-acoustic-environment-model-ambisonic-brir.md

 - **BRIR to be used**: The BRIR service module to be used for rendering.
 The system supports dynamic, hot-swapping of the service module being used.
 - **Ambisonic Order**: The order of the ambisonic coding to be used.
 Currently only orders between 1 (default) and 3 are valid.
 - **Ambisonic Normalization**: The ambisonic normalization to be used.
 The available options are: N3D (default), SN3D, maxN

-[^2]: To perform the convolution task correctly, avoiding comb filters, it is necessary that the delays of the impulse responses have been removed, for more information see (:warning:URL).

 ## Connections
 Modules to which it supports connections: